Leasing, Renting, or Buying a Forklift

-Buying a forklift might be the best course of action if:
+Buying a forklift might be the best course of action if a company:

-- your company has a preference for owning all its capital equipment
+- Has a preference for owning all its capital equipment

-- you have access to a competitive line of credit
+- Has access to a competitive line of credit

-- your business is stable and you anticipate using the forklift for 20 years
+- Is stable and expects to use the forklift for 20 years

-- you have the cash on hand to make the purchase, or you need the asset on your books as capital equipment
+- Has cash available to make the purchase, or needs the asset on its books as capital equipment

-Each company looks at the lease-buy decision through their unique lens.
+Each should company look at the lease-buy decision through their unique lens.
 Rental continues to provide a useful short-term solution to seasonal peaks.
-From the standpoint of trends, however, most larger companies are now leasing forklifts rather than buying them.
-Offering budgeting stability and a steady influx of new equipment, leasing seems to tick the boxes.
-And given the rapid rate of change in supply chain operations today, leasing provides greater flexibility.
+However, from the standpoint of trends, most large companies are leasing forklifts.
+Offering budgeting stability and a steady influx of new equipment, leasing seems to be the better choice.
+Also, given the rapid rate of change in supply chain operations, leasing provides greater flexibility.